CableDorado2/Ikemen-Plus-Ultra/README.md

 ## Discord Support
 If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server (**They normally answer questions about Ikemen GO**, so if you are going to ask about something for Ikemen Plus Ultra, **keep in mind that those who use this version can be counted on the fingers of ONE hand**): https://discord.gg/KV5EPnMuA7

+## About All IKEMEN Versions
+**S-SIZE Project** is an original programming language project done by **Suehiro** with C++, it has sound, ascii, and basics implemented. its abbreviation is SSZ.

+**IKEMEN** (retroactively referred to as S-SIZE IKEMEN or Vanilla).
+Is the **First Version** of Ikemen Engine that works like a Mugen Clone using a compiled SSZ Project as interpreter, adding it suport for Lua language, SDL, OpenGL, Ogg Vorbis and other things.
+All used is opensource so **Suehiro** adapted the libraries to the project.
+This Ikemen is an expansion of his original SSZ code.

+**IKEMEN Plus** is an unofficial update/expansion project worked by **K4thos** (not made by Suehiro) of the Vanilla version, using the lua language above implemented to extend the capabilities of the basics in main engine.

+**IKEMEN Plus Ultra** is an unofficial large scale update of the previous version maintained by **CD2** in association with **Strong FS**.
+It contains new features and engine improvements inspired from: Ikemen GO, Commercial Fighting Games and Touhou: Gensokyo Reloaded.

+**IKEMEN GO** is the official latest version of the engine.
+The original creator **Suehiro** abandoned his own source code in favour of rewriting the engine in Google's Go language (hence the name).
+This version it is under **active development by various developers** and is for people who want their game to follow what MUGEN does but with universal extra features/fixes.

+**IKEMEN GO Plus** presented by **K4thos** was made to test some functions meanwhile the original is updated using the mentioned GO version.
+GO Plus is what IKEMEN Plus was to Vanilla, but over time GO Plus and GO merged into the same thing.

 ## References
 >- Suehiro's Main Page: